Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 As you’re learning how to become a successful travel blogger, you need to build a strong social media presence.
 To start, you should create accounts on the world’s most popular platforms, keeping your name and branding fairly consistent.

 Step 1: Make an account on each relevant channel.
 Don’t forget TikTok!
-This is a viral platform right now, and you need to get on there to ride the wave.
+This is a viral platform right now with high organic reach.
+So, you need to get on there to ride the wave.

-This was my TikTok account a few months ago:
+This was my TikTok account a year ago:

-As you can see, I’ve gained hundreds of thousands of followers on the app in just a few short months.
+As you can see, I’ve gained hundreds of thousands of followers on the app in just a year.
 And more importantly, for the sake of this article on how to become a travel blogger, there’s a link-in-bio feature now that allows you to receive traffic to your website/blog.
 I get well over a thousand pageviews per month just from TikTok alone!

 Step 2: Link to your blog and other social channels whenever possible.
 Put the link to your travel blog in your bio.
 Otherwise, consider using something like Link Tree, so you can link to many channels at once.